matomo-org/developer-documentation/docs/tracking-api.md

 * `m` &mdash; The current minute (local time).
 * `s` &mdash; The current second (local time).
 * plugins used by the visitor can be specified by setting the following parameters to 1: `fla` (Flash), `java` (Java), `dir` (Director), `qt` (Quicktime), `realp` (Real Player), `pdf` (PDF), `wma` (Windows Media), `gears` (Gears), `ag` (Silverlight).
+* `cookie`  &mdash; when set to 1, the visitor's client is known to support cookies.

 * `ua` &mdash; An override value for the **User-Agent** HTTP header field.
 The user agent is used to detect the operating system and browser used.
 * `lang` &mdash; An override value for the **Accept-Language** HTTP header field.
 This value is used to detect the visitor's country if [GeoIP](http://piwik.org/faq/troubleshooting/#faq_65) is not enabled.